happykhan/dataflo-cookbook/docs/merging-two-sheets.md

 ![final workflow](./join-table/8.png)

+!!! note
+    See the [Data-flo manual](https://cgps.gitbook.io/data-flo/basics/interface-icons) for more information about the interface

 From the adaptor menu, which shows up on the right be default, look for the `import-from-excel-file` adaptor which is under the "Import" subheading.
 The search bar can also help filter through the adaptors, use search terms such as "excel" or "import".
 Either you should be able to find the `import-from-excel-file` adaptor in the list.

 ![final workflow](./join-table/1.png)